Bot-Academia/Photon/README.md

 Aim: To create a local stored dashboard which will contain logs of activity over the web app.

-Utility: Pomodoro Clock, To-Do-list, TimeTable Maker, Money Target, Wishlist.
+Utility: Pomodoro Clock, To-Do-list, TimeTable Maker, scheduler, Money Target, Wishlist.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).